About My Studio

 Well, first off, it’s not about me, it’s about you!

 What are your goals?
 What is holding you back?
 How can I help?

 From the amateur singer to the budding professional, I want to help you on your journey to becoming the best singer and performer you can be!
 If your goals include auditioning, learning to read music, preparing for college auditions, building a demo reel, booking professional work for Film & TV, or even just not scaring your family when you belt “Let It Go” in the car, you name it, let’s get you there!

-I believe a healthy and coordinated voice can conquer a wide range of musical styles.
-As someone who has gained a reputation for versatility, I believe in equipping students with the same tools and flexibility that will allow them more limitless opportunities in their professional endeavors.
+I believe a balanced and coordinated voice can conquer a wide range of musical styles.
+As someone who has gained a reputation for versatility, I believe in equipping students with the same tools and flexibility that will allow them limitless opportunities in their professional endeavors.

-As a student of Dr. Florence Birdwell, who also taught many Broadway stars like Tony-award winners Kristin Chenoweth and Kelli O’Hara, I learned that one thing we have as singers over instrumentalists is that we get the gift of WORDS, and it is our JOB as singers to use them to tell the story.
+As a student of Dr. Florence Birdwell, who also taught many Broadway stars like Tony-award winners Kristin Chenoweth and Kelli O’Hara, I learned that one thing we have as singers over instrumentalists is that we get the gift of text, and it is our job as singers to use the words and emotions to tell the story.
 Dr. Birdwell wasn’t just my singing teacher, she was my everything teacher, and she taught me the importance of being your most authentic self, both in life and in performing.
-Singing and Living with authenticity is a lesson I urge my students to take with them well beyond the voice studio.
+Singing and living with authenticity is a lesson I urge my students to take with them well beyond the voice studio.